johanix/draft-berra-dnsop-opt-keystate/draft-berra-dnsop-keystate-02.md

     responsibility to not use multiple keys with the same KeyId.

 KEY-STATE:
     8 bits.
-Currently defined values are listed in Section 6 below.
+Currently defined values are listed in {{keystate-values}}.
     Additional values may be defined in future documents.

 KEY-DATA: